ldijkman/ESPxWebFlMgr/README.md

 ---

 # Fiddle With Electra served from ESP8266
-## warning fiddling with Electra can kill you
+## Warning Fiddling with Electra can Kill you!

 just an upload  files to esp8266 filemanager https://github.com/ldijkman/ESPxWebFlMgr/tree/master/jsbin-jsfiddle-clone nothing coded yet